 Alicat mass flow instruments

 Alicat laminar DP gas flow meters and controllers provide readings for both mass flow and volumetric flow rates.
-This allows users to choose whichever measurement makes the most sense for their application and compare the two, or switch between closed loop control on mass flow rate and volumetric flow rate..
-Based on the way that Alicat flow devices measure mass flow, the difference between mass flow and volumetric flow is in the calculations performed using temperature and pressure sensors.
+This allows users to choose whichever measurement makes the most sense for their application and compare the two, or switch between closed loop control on mass flow rate and volumetric flow rate.
+Alicat also sells liquid flow meters.
+The primary difference between mass flow and volumetric flow devices is their use of temperature and pressure sensors.